 The course is structured to provide in-depth knowledge and skills in the psychology of child and adolescent development.
 It provides excellent research training through a psychological research methods programme designed to meet the ESRC Postgraduate Training and Development Guidelines.

-Students need to have a 2:1 honours degree in psychology or closely related subject; If your first degree is not in Psychology but you have covered sufficient levels of Psychology and research we will consider your application.
+Minimum entry requirement: 2:1 honours degree in psychology or closely related subject.
+If your first degree is not in Psychology but you have covered sufficient levels of Psychology and research we will consider your application.
 Applications such as this will be considered on a case-by-case basis.
-A satisfactory DBS Enhanced Disclosure is also required as a condition of acceptance onto the course.

 Students living in